bahadirbor/weather_observation/README.md

 python historical_data.py
 ```

-This command downloads and processes meteorological data for all cities from Jan 2020 - April 2025.
+This command downloads and processes meteorological data for all cities from start_time to end_time.

 ### Finding Nearby Stations